WDNR-Water-Use/CSLSscenarios/README.md

 impact assessment are collated in `data/ecological_rules` and interpreted by the `R/compare_scenarios.R`.

+Details on data and code can also be found in `inst/CSLSscenarios_1.0.0.pdf`.

 ## Installation

 Several data files in this package are hosted via Git Large File Storage (LFS).